 When was the last time you did something you were objectively bad at?
 The older you get, the harder it is to answer that question—and it makes sense.
 One thing that comes with adulthood is the desire to protect yourself from failure, embarrassment, and discomfort.
 It’s a biological, built-in survival tactic to keep ourselves—and our egos—safe.
 But the longer you go without doing something you’re bad at, the harder it is to try again.

-When I started going to workout classes at reformer pilates studio SLT (otherwise known as Strengthen, Lengthen, Tone) a month ago, I thought I knew what I was in for.
-I bought the introductory pack of three classes with the goal of adding strength training into my regular (and very basic) workout routine.
-It had been years since I had taken my first (and only ever) pilates class or done any sort of exercise outside of an occasional run.
-I was prepared for it to be difficult (I read all the stories about how intense it is), but what I wasn’t prepared for was just how bad I would be at it.
+When I started going to workout classes at reformer Pilates studio SLT (otherwise known as Strengthen, Lengthen, Tone) a month ago, I thought I knew what I was in for.
+I bought the introductory pack of three classes with the goal of adding strength training into my very basic workout routine.
+It had been years since I had taken my first (and only ever) Pilates class or done any sort of exercise outside of an occasional run.
+I was prepared for it to be difficult—I read all the stories about how intense it is—but what I wasn’t prepared for was just how bad I would be at it.
 And let me tell you, my aching body reminded me just how tough it was for days after the class.
 But, I returned and took another, and then another—not just because Pilates has many physical benefits like strengthening the core and toning the entire body, but because SLT classes push me outside my comfort zone and leave me feeling empowered in a way that nothing else can.